CharaChorder/DeviceManager/CONTRIBUTING.md

 - Python >=3.10
 - Rust Stable (For Tauri Development)

-I know, python in JS projects is extremely annoying, unfortunately, it seems to be the only platform that offers a functional way to subset variable woff2 fonts with ligatures.
+I know, python in JS projects is extremely annoying.
+Unfortunately, it seems to be the only platform that offers a functional way to subset variable woff2 fonts with ligatures.